NOAA-GFDL/fre-workflows/MR108_README.md

 is often silenced or not output to screen in the way one expects.

-I've attempted to rig the class output `out` and `err` s.t. this is a less frustrating experience, but one should know it can still happen.
+I've attempted to rig the class output `out` and `err` s.t. this is a less frustrating experience, but one should know it can still happen. if you at some point suspect silent failure, you have options. `pytest` should catch the most frequent causes of these silent errors, minor syntax issues.

-### ------ to verify functionality:

 ## -- 1) (verbose)x2 + no-detach mode: `cylc play -v -v -N EXPNAME/runN`
 this typically shows you the exit code of `ppan_handler.submit()`,